 We wholeheartedly support the development of sport in The Bahamas and are proud to assist the national rugby team and youth teams.
 We have been their main long-term sponsor for over ten years, contributing to their ongoing development.

-Several members of the firm have played for the Bahamas in Rugby and Soccer as well as donated their time coaching youth teams and national teams.
+Several members of the firm have played for the Bahamas in Rugby and Soccer.
+They have also donated their time coaching youth teams and national teams.

-One of our partners drafted the Articles and Memo of Association for the Eleuthera Land Conservancy which was incorporated in order to raise funds to acquire and preserve Lighthouse Point for the benefit of future generations of Bahamians.
+LXP drafted the Articles and Memo of Association for the Eleuthera Land Conservancy.
+Eleuthera Land Conservancy was incorporated to raise funds in order to acquire and preserve Lighthouse Point for the benefit of future generations of Bahamians.

 We have been involved in the preparation of the constitutive documents for the One Eleuthera Foundation, a non-profit development organisation committed to promotion and furthering the islands economic, environmental and social development.

-We fully support the Bahamas Humane Society in its endeavours to combat animal cruelty, educate the public and to improve the welfare of animals in The Bahamas.
-One of our partners is Legal Counsel for the charity and also a member of the Board.
+We fully support the Bahamas Humane Society in its endeavours to combat animal cruelty, educate the public and to improve the welfare of animals in The Bahamas, with one of our partners also being Legal Counsel for the charity and also a member of their Board.
 They are also representing the Crown in the first animal cruelty prosecution under the Animal Protection & Control Act, 2010 and is engaged in the drafting of regulations to improve the conditions of the Surrey horses and the proper enforcement of the laws designed to ensure their welfare.

-We have also been involved in BAARK one of our largest animal control charities, working in conjunction with the BHS to provide free spay and neuter programs country wide so as to reduce the population of unwanted and starving animals.
+We have also worked with BAARK, one of the largest animal control charities, in conjunction with the BHS to provide free spay and neuter programs country wide in an effort to reduce the population of unwanted and starving animals.

-Hurricane Irma made landfall in The Bahamas in September 2017, leaving many parts of the Southern Islands particularly Mayaguana, Inagua, Crooked Island, Acklins, Long Cay and Ragged Island, uninhabitable.
+Hurricane Irma made landfall in The Bahamas in September 2017.
+Many parts of the Southern Islands (particularly Mayaguana, Inagua, Crooked Island, Acklins, Long Cay and Ragged Island) were left uninhabitable.

-Over 1,000 persons were evacuated from the Southern Islands to the Island of New Providence and remained there for several weeks until governmental officials determined that their islands were safe enough for their return.
+Over 1,000 people were evacuated to New Providence, where evacuees remained until their islands were safe enough for their return.

-Lennox Paton Partners, Associates and Staff members hosted an evening of food and games at the Kendall GL Isaacs Gym at the Q. E. Sports Center where nearly 100 evacuees, many of which were young children and adolescents, stayed in the aftermath of the storm.
+Partners, Associates and Staff hosted an evening of food and games at the Kendall GL Isaacs Gym at the Q. E. Sports Center, where evacuees stayed in the aftermath of the storm.